xfides/smoothScrollTo-concept/README.md

   const scrollTarget = document.querySelector(clickedLinkElemHref);
 }
 ```

-The desired result is a scroll target element id like `#section1`, and we use it to find target element itself.
-But what if `href` contains a link to external resource or some other invalid value?
-Let's check what would be if we pass not an element id, but external resource:
+The desired result is a scroll target element ID, like `#section1`.
+We should use it to find the target element itself.
+But what if the `href` contains a link to an external resource or some other invalid value?
+Let's check what happens if we pass not an element ID, but an external resource link:

 ```html
  <nav class="navigation">